Planning Your Trip to Zambia

 Zambia being such a large country we will plan your internal flights and endeavour to ensure a memorable safari itinerary for you.

 Cool and dry:

-May to August the cool dry winter is excellent for game spotting at waterholes as the bush dries up making it easier to spot the wildlife.
-During this time winds grow stronger and it can sometimes get a bit dusty.
+May to August the cool and dry winter is excellent for game spotting at waterholes as the bush dries up making it easier to spot the wildlife.
+During this time wind grows stronger and it can sometimes get a bit dusty.
 The nights can get pretty cold with even a touch of frost.

 Hot and dry:

 September to October/November it can get really hot in the Zambezi and Luangwa valleys (in the high 30’s°C) and once the rains arrive so does the humidity.

 Warm and wet:

 December to March/April, in the wet season it can rain 7 days out of 10, mostly as afternoon thunderstorms followed by bright sunshine.
 The heaviest rainfall is in the northern areas (where we will not be sending you), reducing the further south you go towards Victoria Falls.

 During your Zambian safari it’s likely that you’ll be walking in the bush, canoeing on a river, going on game drives and sitting around a camp fire.
 A Zambian safari introduces you to a true African safari experience, so forget about interior design and silver service; think practical and casual:

 - Khaki clothing is always best to help you blend into the background